phinate/clarinet/ROADMAP.md

 - Do proper dimensionality checks with probability tables, and check they sum to 1 on the correct axes
 - attach distributions to nodes (possibly related to probprog choice)
 - add Continuous nodes
-- further subclass `DiscreteNode` for cases like Poisson, etc
+- further subclass `BaseDiscrete` for cases like Poisson, etc
     - maybe infer node type from distribution, and stop subclassing? just have Discrete (b/c prob table), then a `distribution` variable